nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 It becomes the **default** Transient Store if Redis is enabled.

-It allows the parameters associated to the stored blobs to be shared accross cluster nodes.
+It allows the parameters associated to the stored blobs to be shared across cluster nodes.

 ## Clean-up